Qamar-Abbas-14/SaucedemoProject/README.md

 1. Clone the repo from following link:
 - git clone https://github.com/Qamar-Abbas-14/SaucedemoProject.git

-2. make sure you have python installed on you Windows or Linux Machine
+2. make sure you have python installed on your Windows or Linux Machine

 3. Make a virtual environment and activate it by typing in following command:
 - Python  -m venv path_of_virtual_environment/